Skadi2k3/starter-theme/README.md

 ## Installing the Theme

-Install this theme as you would any other, and be sure the Timber plugin is activated.
-But hey, let's break it down into some bullets:

-1. Run composer install in your theme folder to install Timber.
-2. Download the zip for this theme (or clone it) and move it to `wp-content/themes` in your WordPress installation.
+1. Download the zip for this theme (or clone it) and move it to `wp-content/themes` in your WordPress installation.
-3. Rename the folder to something that makes sense for your website (generally no spaces and all lowercase).
-You could keep the name `timber-starter-theme` but the point of a starter theme is to make it your own!
+2. Rename the folder.
+3. Run composer install in your theme folder to install Timber.
-4. Activate the theme in Appearance >  Themes.
+4. Activate the theme in Wordpress Admin Area > Appearance >  Themes.
 5. Use Timber according to [the docs](https://github.com/jarednova/timber/wiki).
-6. Install Advanced Custom Fields Pro (optional, but do get the Pro version) [ACF Cookbook](https://timber.github.io/docs/guides/acf-cookbook/#nav)
+6. Install Advanced Custom Fields (optional, but do get the Pro version) [ACF Cookbook](https://timber.github.io/docs/guides/acf-cookbook/#nav)

 ## Installing the work environment